Kiminaze/docs/docs/scripts/VehicleForceFirstPerson/installation.md

 ## Requirements

-None.
-Works on any server.
+* None

 ## Instructions

-1. Download the script from your keymaster website and extract it into your resources folder.
+1. Download the script from [Portal](https://portal.cfx.re/assets/granted-assets) and extract it into your resources folder.
 2. Start the resource in your server.cfg:

     ```